 Do you ever wonder where the first cup of coffee was in Prague, or how it even got there?
 The first Europeans to get acquainted with coffee were mostly travelers.
 The first traveler from the Czech lands to mention coffee was Kryštof Harant of Polžice and Bezdružice (Czech: Kryštof Harant z Polžic a Bezdružic, 1564 – June 21, 1621).
 He was a Czech nobleman, traveler, humanist, soldier, writer and composer.
-He joined the Protestant Bohemian Revolt in the Lands of the Bohemian Crown against the House of Habsburg that led to Thirty Years’ War.
+He joined the Protestant Bohemian Revolt in the Lands of the Bohemian Crown against the House of Habsburg that led to the Thirty Years’ War.
 He discovered coffee on his journey to Constantinople in 1598.

 Following the victory of Catholic forces in the Battle of White Mountain, Harant was executed in the mass Old Town Square execution by the Habsburgs.
 Learn more about him and other travelers in the post we wrote entitled Prague Streets Named After Czech World Travelers.